myriadrf/LimeADPD/docs/user-guide.rst

    For DPD demonstration two transceiver channels are implemented in LimeSDR QPCIe board (named with channels A and B).
-Also, two power amplifiers are requited belonging different transmitting paths.
+Also, two power amplifiers are required that are connected to the two different transmit paths.

 Hardware Configuration
 ----------------------